alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### Avatar shape

-The Avatar component provides two avatar modes: circular `rounded` and square shaped`square`，you can use `variant` to set the corresponding mode.
+The Avatar component provides two avatar modes: round and square.
+You can use 'variable' to set the corresponding mode.
-The default value for variant is `rounded`。
+The default value for variant is' rounded '.

 ```tsx
 import { Avatar, Stack } from '@bifrostui/react';